 We just try to make sense of whatever we are feeling in the moment.
 When sometimes they are just feelings that don’t need to be justified, just embraced and processed, in order to make sense of it, and then let go.
 I mean Hawaii was such a thrilling and cathartic experience, but with big changes like that, especially in a new territory, you face a lot of things about yourself, and learn a lot, so it can also be a very up and down experience.
 But all worth the rewarding feeling in the end of accomplishment, because you have evolved and grown into a better version of yourself.
 So, I guess I needed a reminder like that from Hawaii to show how far I have really come as a person even though it might feel hard right now being home.

-As kids sometimes, you grow to thirst for a life that you think you want or deserve, and when things take an unexpected turn, or major changes happen in your life, we tend to focus more on the negative things going on than the beautiful happy times we did get out of it.
-Like with friendships, or relationships, especially for me being back home, a lot of my relationships changed, and I do feel like I have a lot of loss, but looking back and seeing Kurtis, reminds me of all the new beautiful experiences or new relationships I got to have in return, and being home for my birthday and reconnecting with my old friends reminds me of all the love that I do still have.
+Starting as a kid, sometimes you grow up to thirst for a life that you think you want or deserve, and when things take an unexpected turn, or major changes happen in your life, we tend to focus more on the negative things going on than the beautiful happy times we did get out of it.
+Like, with friendships, or relationships, especially for me being back home, a lot of my relationships changed, and I do feel like I have a lot of loss, and lost a lot of friends, but looking back and seeing Kurtis, reminds me of all the new beautiful experiences or new relationships I got to have in return.
+Being home for my birthday, and reconnecting with my old friends, reminds me of all the love that I do still have as well.
 And sometimes, even when you feel like you’ve lost people along the way, they can always come back into your life unexpectedly, or sometimes they were just meant to play a special small part in your life story.
 And knowing them, positive or negative, they still made an impact someway on your life, and knowing them can change you for the better.

 Sharing my random thoughts from my journal to you, happy living!